C2SM/c2sm.github.io/datasets/cordex_fpsconv_data.md

 Not all groups continued with historical and rcp8.5 runs.
 The groups running WRF joined together to run historical and scenario runs (therefore they were sometimes run on different machines).

-An overview of which variables are available for which runs can be found [here](https://www.polybox.ethz.ch/index.php/s/hVYniBtoaneP9Lc).
+An overview of which variables are available for which runs can be found [at ETH's polybox](https://www.polybox.ethz.ch/index.php/s/hVYniBtoaneP9Lc).
-More details about the different model runs, such as info about the driving RCM and domains, can be found [here](https://docs.google.com/spreadsheets/d/1wrt8Rcquk7dgIumGJeEc06irpkBwZtq_b7Pn3UhiT2g/edit?usp=sharing).
+More details about the different model runs, such as info about the driving RCM and domains, can be found [under this link](https://docs.google.com/spreadsheets/d/1wrt8Rcquk7dgIumGJeEc06irpkBwZtq_b7Pn3UhiT2g/edit?usp=sharing).